 D. Newell; V. Lamont.
 Judith Merril: a critical study.
 Jefferson, N.C: McFarland, 2012.

 D. Newell; R.E.
-Ommer.
+Ommer, editors.
 Fishing places, fishing people: traditions and issues in Canadian small-scale fisheries.
 Toronto, Ont: University of Toronto Press, 1999.

 D. Newell.
 Tangled webs of history: Indians and the law in Canada’s Pacific Coast fisheries.
 Toronto: University of Toronto Press, 1993.